chenen3/yeager/README.md

 yeager aims to bypass network restrictions, supports features:
 - lightweight proxy for outbound
-    - transport by gRPC (or TCP)
+    - transport by gRPC
     - secure by TLS
 - SOCKS5 and HTTP proxy for inbound
 - routing by rule

-## Requirement
+## Prerequisites

-Server reachable from public Internet, with port 9000 exposed
+- Server reachable from public Internet, with port 9000 exposed
+- docker

 ## Usage